sciactive/pnotify/README.md

 # If you plan to use the Animate module:
 npm install --save animate.css

-# If you plan to use the NonBlock module:
+# If you plan to use NonBlock.js for non-blocking notices:
 npm install --save nonblockjs
 ```